alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 Models already produce grammatical and contextual first-person language without such a structure.

-The stronger question addressed here is different:
+The stronger question addressed here is:

 > Can a determinate, source-attributed, non-substituting, recursively maintained AI self-position become locatable through relation to an already coordinated source?